Koredotcom/docs/docs/xo/contactcenter/configurations/widgets/configure-widgets.md

 # Widgets

 SmartAssist allows you to integrate external systems and pages into the Agent Console.
-Agents can use widgets from within custom [Agent Console Layouts](https://docs.kore.ai/smartassist/console/manage-layout/).
+Agents can use widgets from within custom [Agent Console Layouts](../../../console/manage-layout/manage-layout.md).

 !!!
 Note

-    For widgets to load properly within the agent console, you may need to set up permissions to allow “smartassist.kore.ai’ to access the application or page you want to integrate.
+    For widgets to load properly within the agent console, you may need to set up permissions to allow “platform.kore.ai’ to access the application or page you want to integrate.

 # Add a Widget